pnp/teams-dev-samples/samples/msgext-graph-action-config/README.md

 [Document Review Msg Extension Action - Microsoft Teams App](https://github.com/mmsharepoint/teams-dev-samples/tree/contribspfx/samples/msgext-graph-action-docreview)

-The essential thing is that it is configurable and persists t's configuration to an Azure App Configuration resource.
+The essential thing is that it is configurable and persists its configuration to an Azure App Configuration resource.

 ![Configuration of Teams Messaging extension ...](https://mmsharepoint.files.wordpress.com/2021/05/08fetchtask_configurefirst.png?w=946)